Recommended dog aggression books, tools and resources

 For those dog handlers looking for ways to conquer their own nerves and anxieties while working with dogs.

 This is an excellent book for anyone involved in treating their aggressive dog.
-Although this covers sports, many owners dealing with reactive or aggressive dogs have found this to be a truly helpful book in learning how to be calm in order to avoid transmitting our anxieties about their behavior to our dogs.
+Although this covers sports, many owners dealing with reactive or aggressive dogs have found this to be a truly helpful book in learning how to be calm to avoid transmitting our anxieties about their behavior to our dogs.

 VIDEOS